dm5tt/R24BBD1_ReverseEngineering/README.md

 The big question: is the DAC of the microcontroller connected to the FMCW chip so we recycle this platform as a radar experimental platform?

-TLDR: No. It's a CW-only board without DAC access to the modulation part.
+TLDR: No. It's an extremely sensitive CW-only radar board without DAC access to the modulation part.

 # Extracting the firmware